-Koeman hails 'best Barcelona display in years'
+Koeman Hails 'Best Barcelona Display In Years'

 "He helps us in many areas.
 He also has speed and always he is very difficult to defend against.
 I am delighted to have players like him."

-Barcelona is now unbeaten in its last 11 league games against Real Sociedad in LaLiga, but tougher tests lie in wait with Sevilla and Atletico Madrid to come in their next seven games.
+Barcelona are now unbeaten in their last 11 league games against Real Sociedad in LaLiga, but tougher tests lie in wait with Sevilla and Atletico Madrid to come in their next seven games.

 Following a period of doom and gloom, Koeman is hoping for a positive future with returning supporters fully behind their side.